jarun/nnn/plugins/README.md

-To extend the capabilities of `nnn`, plugins are introduced.
-Plugins are scripts which `nnn` can communicate with and trigger.
+Plugins extend the capabilities of `nnn`.
+They are scripts which `nnn` can communicate with and trigger.
 This mechanism fits perfectly with the fundamental design to keep the core file manager lean and fast, by delegating repetitive (but not necessarily file manager-specific) tasks to the plugins.

 The currently available plugins are listed below.